the-petting-zoo/petting-zoo-relaunch/source/_posts/inventory/products/2019-12-26-tropical-octopus-16in.md

 catalog:
   - sealife-wildlife
 ---
-Meet our Tropical Sealife Line~ Wavy soft fur, bright rainbow colors, and a large glitter eye with lids are featured on each ocean friend.
+Meet our Tropical Sealife Line.
+Wavy soft fur, bright rainbow colors, and a large glitter eye with lids are featured on each ocean friend.
 Collect them all!